nutchanonj/nutchanonj.github.io/email_python_automate.md

 The CSV and attachment files have to be in the same directory.

 This code had been used in the real Job Fair when I organize it for my faculty in January 2022.
-At first, I was afriad that automated mails would end up in junk or be marked as spams.
+At first, I was afraid that automated mails would end up in junk or be marked as spams.
 It didn't happen, though.

 However, I recommend that you try to send this automated mail to your test account first!